Oakland Employment Lawyer

 - Wrongful Termination: If you are an employee, there are limitations to when your employer may dismiss you – either laying you off or firing you.
 If you have an employment contract, then this document controls when and how you may be let go, and if so, the benefits or compensation to which you are entitled.
 If you are an at-will employee, which most people are, then your employer has far greater leeway in when and why they can fire you.
 As an at-will employee, you can be dismissed for any reason so long as the reason is not illegal, such as discrimination.

 - Retaliation: If you encounter a problem at work, such as discrimination, sexual harassment, or a wage violation, you have the right to bring this problem to your employer’s attention and ask for it to be rectified.
 If your employer does not address the situation, then you have the right to pursue the issue outside of work, such as through an administrative complaint.
 Your employer cannot retaliate against you for complaining or seeking redress to a problem.
 You cannot be fired or demoted for bringing it up.
 If you are, call a lawyer right away.

 If you experience a clearly unlawful situation at work, your best next step is to call a lawyer.
-You also should contact us at Willoughby Brod, LLP if you are not sure whether a situation is illegal or not.
+You also should contact us at the Brod Law Firm if you are not sure whether a situation is illegal or not.
 There is no way to know your rights and legal options without speaking to an experienced attorney who can explain the law and review your situation.
 We can guide you through filing an administrative claim or a lawsuit.